grrminator/Easy-GPU-PV/README.md

 7. Run CopyFilesToVM.ps1 with your changes to the params section - this may take 5-10 minutes.
 8. After this, the computer should be ready to remote into with the Hyper-V Manager.
 Do so now.
 9. Login to parsec.
 Then close out of the Hyper V window.
 Then Turn off the VM via Hyper-V manager, then turn it back on.
+10. Open your Client's parsec "config.txt" file and add this: "client_overlay_warnings = 0" and restart Parsec on your client.
+This will hide a privacy error that parsec will otherwise show with no way to turn off.
-10. Remote into parsec, the screen may be black for a while and you will have a privacy error in the corner of parsec.
-There is NO WAY to fix that privacy error without breaking OpenGL or DirectX.
-The screen may be black for a bit.
+11. Remote into parsec, the screen may be black for a while.
 Up to 60 seconds.
-11. Congrats, you now have a working VM.
+12. Congrats, you now have a working VM.

 Optionally: you can manually install sunshine, and disable parsec running at start up.
 Look at sunshine here: https://github.com/LizardByte/Sunshine